 Just like carnations, each color has a different meaning.
 Dark red roses represent grief and are often depicted in Hollywood’s representation of funerals in movies.
 Yellow roses are also common in funeral flower arrangements as they stand for friendship and strong ties.

-Orchids are a unique funeral flower and usually do best when given in a pot instead of an arrangement.
+Orchids are unique funeral flowers and usually do best when given in a pot instead of an arrangement.
 Pink and white orchids are associated with funerals and represent everlasting love.

 A planted hydrangea is a great, long-lasting funeral flower.
 It represents heartfelt sincerity toward the grieving family.